DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ```

 Prometheus entry uses short-hand notation.</br>
-TLS is automaticly disabled in localhost use.
+TLS is automatically disabled in localhost use.

 With this Caddyfile and assuming docker host having ip: `192.168.1.222`,
 writing `192.168.1.222:55414` in to browser will go to to urbackup,
 and `192.168.1.222:9090` gets to prometheus.

-#### Backend communication
+### Backend communication

 Some containers might be set to communicate only through https 443 port.
 But since they are behind proxy, their certificates wont be singed, wont be trusted.